Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.Telemetry.ApplicationInsights.md

 ### Enhancements

-* Added a property to published telemetry named `TargetingId`.
-This is a more reliable way to connect evaluated feature flags to other telemetry events for a given target. ([#409](https://github.com/microsoft/FeatureManagement-Dotnet/issues/409))
+* Added a `TargetingId` property to the feature evaluation events sent to Application Insights.
+The `TargetingId` is the identifier of a targeted user during feature evaluation.
+This new property allows you to correlate feature evaluation events with other telemetry data your application sends to Application Insights, as long as they share the same `TargetingId`. ([#409](https://github.com/microsoft/FeatureManagement-Dotnet/issues/409))

 <!-- LINKS -->
 [docs]: https://github.com/microsoft/FeatureManagement-Dotnet